 Daily progression and annual means

-The daily progression through the 2017/2018 season of the various ozone statistics, comparing 2017/2018 to the climatology of all other years.
+The daily progression through the 2021/2022 ozone hole season of the various ozone statistics, comparing 2021/2022 to the climatology of all other years.
 Also, annual plots of statistics for monthly means.
 Clicking a link will bring up, in a new window, a PDF vector plot or a plain-text ASCII data file that is suitable for input into any program.
 The annual plots show the range of daily values that go into each year's average with gray shading.

 polar cap ozone

 The total column ozone averaged around the polar cap for latitudes north of 63°N. This is a good measure of the overall ozone content in the polar vortex.
 Care should be used when evaluating these calculations for late October through late February, as a good portion of the area is in polar night.
 The missing observations are filled from a model.

 The Arctic winter stratosphere is much more dynamic than the Antarctic winter stratosphere.
 The position and size of the polar vortex plays a vital role the amount and distribution of total column ozone.
 Very low temperatures are needed to form polar stratospheric clouds (PSCs).
 Chlorine gases react on the surface of these PSCs to release chlorine into a form that can easily destroy ozone.
 There is generally about half the area of PSCs and there is much less loss of ozone in the Arctic than in the Antarctic.

 The data starting from November 2004 through June 2016 are from the OMI instrument (KNMI / NASA) onboard the Aura satellite.
 They are the OMTO3d that have been processed in a manner similar to the TOMS data from earlier years.